aidankeighron/educational-website/_posts/2025-03-23-Falling-Sand-2.md

 {: file="particles.js" }
 {: .nolineno }

-And add water as an option when creating a particle
+And add water as an option when creating a particle in `checkParticleType` in `particles.js`.

 ```js
 /**